secure-compilation/SECOMP/README.md

 `blame_program`.

-- This follows directly from `does_prefix_star` and uses a simple technical lemma that is to be proved after integration on the mainline `ccs-submission` branch.
+- This follows directly from `does_prefix_star` and uses a simple technical lemma that is to be proved after integration on the mainline `ccs-main` branch.

 - Theorem `blame` is a simple corollary that matches the one used in the